 - You will now see the WHM login screen.
 Fill in your username root and the password that you set up in the AccountCenter.

-- First, you need to accept the license agreement.
+- Follow the setup wizard instructions.
+First, you need to accept the license agreement.

 - Next, you will need to add required network information.
 You may also opt to add additional contact information if you like in this section.